Last Updated: 21/08/2020

 Whole school risk assessment for Autumn term 2020 (click the link below)

 Advice for Visitors

-If you have had a temperature or new persistent cough or feel unwell please do not visit the school.
+If you have coronavirus symptoms (a high temperature or new continuous cough,a loss of your sense of smell or taste or feel unwell otherwise) please do not visit the school.

 Visitors who are not essential and have not pre booked will not be able to visit the school

 On arrival staff and visitors who check in at reception will be asked to queue so that we can process arrivals carefully and visitors will only have access if they are on the list at reception.
 Please check with the staff member you are expecting to visit/ meet if you are unsure about your visit or have any questions.

 You will be asked to provide contact details to allow the school to comply with NHS Test and Trace requirements.